 If you’re concerned about them feeling like they can’t reach you, offer to help them come up with a contingency plan if they need you during your work day.
 This might involve finding a hotline they can call or coming up with a code word they can text you if they’re in a crisis.

 You might offer to stop by every other day or bring a meal twice a week, instead of trying to help every day.
 Involving other friends can help create a bigger support network.

 Spending a lot of time with a loved one who has depression can take an emotional toll.
 Know your limits around difficult emotions, and make sure you take time to recharge.

 If you need to let your friend know you won’t be available for a while, you might say something like, “I can’t talk until X time.
 Can I check in with you then?”

-Imagine having to educate each person in your life about a mental or physical health issue you’re experiencing — explaining it over and over again.
+Imagine having to educate each person in your life about a mental or physical health condition you’re experiencing — explaining it over and over again.
 Sounds exhausting, right?

-You can talk to your friend about their specific symptoms or how they’re feeling, but avoid asking them to tell you about depression in general terms.
+You can talk with your friend about their specific symptoms or how they’re feeling, but avoid asking them to tell you about depression in general terms.

 Read up on the symptoms, causes, diagnostic criteria, and treatments on your own.